2021 McNALMS and MLSA Lake Research Grants Announced

 The Michigan Chapter North American Lake Management Society (McNALMS) and Michigan Lakes and Streams Association (MLSA) announce the 2021 Lake Research Student Grants Program (LRGP).
 The purpose of the program is to promote student efforts to work with lakes and lake communities to enhance lake management.
 Projects that increase the understanding of lake ecology, strengthen collaborative lake management, address inland lakes fisheries, build lake partnerships and/or expand citizen involvement in lake management are eligible for consideration.
 This year one or more grants will be awarded with a total of $4,000 allocated to this year’s program.
 Proposals will be funded for one calendar year.
 Projects must have a Michigan focus.
 A link to the application and grant proposal form is at the bottom of this page.

 University/College undergraduate student(s) working on special studies projects or

-Participants enrolled in or alumni of the Michigan Lake and Stream Leaders Institute, Michigan Conservation Stewards Program, or similar Watershed Academy
+Participants enrolled in or recent alumni of the Michigan Lake and Stream Leaders Institute, Michigan Conservation Stewards Program, or similar Watershed Academy

 All applicants must be members or enroll as members of McNALMS when their application is submitted.
 Membership is free for full-time students.
 Membership applications are available on the Membership page.